encode/httpx/docs/compatibility.md

 `requests` omits `params` whose values are `None` (e.g. `requests.get(..., params={"foo": None})`).
 This is not supported by HTTPX.

+## HEAD redirection
+In `requests`, all top-level API follow redirects by default except `HEAD`.
+In consideration of consistency, we make `HEAD` follow redirects by default in HTTPX.

 ## Determining the next redirect request
 When using `allow_redirects=False`, the `requests` library exposes an attribute `response.next`, which can be used to obtain the next redirect request.

 In HTTPX, this attribute is instead named `response.next_request`.
 For example: